16/5/2022

 Toolbox and sketch designs

 After this analysis, we developed a toolbox for the designers of the 7 ring parks with the spatial elements that make up a heat grid.
 With a technical sheet for each element, they were able to get a good idea of what the heat grid and reservation strips would look like.
-Based on the design sketches they then made, we looked in detail at how the heat network should be incorporated into each ring park, which buildings could be connected and which bottlenecks needed to be solved.
+On the basis of the design sketches they then produced, we looked in detail at how the heat network should be incorporated into each ring park, which buildings could be connected and which bottlenecks needed to be resolved.
 This first phase - the overall system vision, toolbox and sketch designs - was completed in February 2020.

 Guaranteeing space for heat grid